 INTERVIEWER: Oh no!

 NARRATOR: And I thought to myself, there’s no way I’m going to ride my bike home.
-So I just grabbed the first bus that I could find, and threw my bike on there and figured I’d push it through the rest of the way if they didn’t drop me off close to my house.
+So I just grabbed the first bus that I could find, and threw my bike on there and figured I’d push it through the rest of the way if they didn’t drop me off close enough to my house.
 But that’s because there were no windows, so I didn’t realize that—I was kind of shocked to come out and find that amount of snow on the ground.
-So one of the things that you ask is, ‘what’s the role of the building’ and to me, even before being an elected official, it was the place where you go to participate in the city process, in the local process.
-To get information on what’s going on, to really be part of participatory democracy.
+So one of the things that you ask is, what’s the role of the building, and to me, even before being an elected official, it was the place where you go to participate in the city process, in the local process.
+To state your opinion, to get information on what’s going on, to really be part of participatory democracy.

 And I was always really proud of the fact that people could come in, it was very easy to get to, and you could just come in, say your piece, bring a bunch of papers if you wanted to and distribute them to the people on the committee, and be able to participate in the process.
 I think that’s important.
 I think it’s better now, because it’s easier to find things.
 There were rooms, when they closed it, and they had the art exhibition, there were rooms that I didn’t even know existed.